dtransposed/Lagrange/_posts/2020-06-28-What-Matters-In-RL.md

 ...well, in reality, **you would face TONS of problems on the way.** Those could be:

 1. The sheer amount of hyperparameters available for tuning.
-This includes both "ML-specific" choices (batch size, networks' architecture, learning rate), but also "RL-specific" (time discount $\gamma$, hyperparameters of advantage estimator).
+This includes both "ML-specific" choices (batch size, networks' architecture, learning rate), but also "RL-specific" (time discount $$\gamma$$, hyperparameters of advantage estimator).
 If your agent does not converge with default hyperparameters - bad luck.
 You will probably need to not only find out which hyperparameter is the key to your agent's performance, but also figure out its optimal value.
 2. It is quite likely that there are strong interactions existing between certain hyperparameters (e.g batch size and learning rate are very much intertwined).
 This makes the tuning complexity significantly harder.
 3. Same algorithms may be implemented differently in different research papers or RL frameworks.
 Your initial prototype of the PPO agent may be training fine.
 But later you would like to distribute your system using Ray framework, and their implementation of PPO could be slightly different.
 As the result, your previous hyperparameter configuration does not work for the current implementation.